 Once eligibility requirements have been approved, there are steps to be taken in order to determine costs and feasibility, and on obtaining necessary permits:

 1) Site servicing research: costs/requirements for sewer and water connections, electrical service, gas installation.

 2) Pre-application review: survey and plans for engineering, design, and landscaping pre-application reviews.

 3) Application process: submit permit application and meet related requirements.

-The average LWH living space is 550ft², with 1 or 1½ stories, 1 or 2 bedrooms, and you might be looking at costs to build upwards of $200,000.
-While the main initiative of the LWH is for the increase in affordable housing supply, the $1,000 to $3,000 rental rate imposed is bound to cause some controversy.
-Taking alternative, similarly priced options and their respective livability characteristics around the city into account, there is a level of appeal that these property types possess, that can satisfy the most fastidious tastes.
+The average LWH living space is 550ft², with 1 or 1½ stories, 1 or 2 bedrooms, and costs between $100,000 to $400,000 to build.
+Taking alternative, similarly priced options and their respective livability characteristics into account, there is a level of appeal that LWHs possess that can satisfy the most fastidious tastes.

 Early in 2013, I attended a talk given by former Mayor Sam Sullivan, who had previously launched what is called the EcoDensity initiative in 2006, which would include plans for higher densities and smaller ecological footprints necessary to sustain a growing population.
-His theories on how densification alters the very fabric of our communities was thought provoking, and was centred around the notion that lower density developments typically have inhabitants of similar nature and backgrounds, while higher density inhabitants are somewhat more diverse and segregated.
+His theories on how densification alters the very fabric of our communities was thought provoking, and centred around the notion that lower density developments typically have inhabitants of similar nature and backgrounds, while higher density inhabitants are somewhat more diverse and segregated.
 Downsizers, small families, or young couples may therefore find the Lane Way Housing lifestyle very suitable, and arguably, affordable.